-Find answers to the most commonly asked questions and always feel free to call us with any other questions you may have.
+Find answers to the most commonly asked well drilling questions.
+If you don’t find a question you have, feel free to call us.
 Water well drilling is a foreign field to many people and we want to ensure you have all the information you need.

 Q: How much will it cost to drill a well?

-A: The cost of a well depends on the size and depth of the well as well as the drilling conditions of the site.
-In order to provide accurate bids a site visit by an H2O representative is required.
+The cost of a well depends on the size and depth of the well as well as the drilling conditions of the site.
+In order to provide accurate bids we perform extensive research online with our findings from our site visit.

 Q: How much water do I need?

-A: The average household requires 75 gallons per day per person (not including irrigation).
+The average household requires 75 gallons of water per day per person (not including irrigation).
 Thus, a family of four requires 300 gallons over 24 hours.
-Though wells as low as 1/2 gallon a minute can support a household most banks or lending institutions require 5 gallons per minute.
+Though wells as low as 1/2 gallon a minute can support a household, most banks or lending institutions require 5 gallons per minute.

 Q: Is there a guarantee of water?

-A: We do not guarantee water however, dry wells represent less than 2% of all wells drilled.
+We do not guarantee water, however dry wells represent less than 2% of all water wells drilled.